$19.95 – $35.95

 4-6′ (+ 1/2” dia.)
 These trees will have an extensive root system and typically having multiple branches but many will be solid whips.
 They will range in height between 4′ and 6′ with a trunk diameter of 1/2” to 3/4”.

-The Rootstock that Sweet Dog Crab is grafted to is extremely cold hardy and vigorous.
-This Rootstock is an excellent choice for wildlife trees, because it produces a full size 20’ to 30’ tree.
-Producing a full size tree for wildlife mean much more fruit on a given tree.
-Malus Dolgo rootstock will develop deep ”Real roots” making it extremely well anchored, penetrating well into the sub soil pulling up lost nutrients and therefore making Malus Doglo rootstock very drought tolerant.
-Making Malus Dolgo an all around great rootstock for wildlife plantings.
+Sweet Dog Crab is grafted to a standard root that is extremely cold, hardy, and vigorous.
+This Rootstock is an excellent choice for wildlife trees because it produces a full-size 20’ to 30’ tree.
+Producing a full-size tree for wildlife means much more fruit on a given tree.
+This rootstock will develop deep ”Real roots” making it exceptionally well anchored, penetrating well into the subsoil, pulling up lost nutrients, and making it very drought tolerant.
+This root is a great all-around rootstock for wildlife plantings.

 PLANTING INSTRUCTIONS FOR SWEET DOG

 Plant at least 1 different apple or crabapple varieties within close proximity to each other for pollination.
 Grams Gift, Chestnut crab or Dolgo crabapple will make an excellent pollinator for Sweet Dog.
 Plant all apples and crabapples in moist, well drained soil with a soil pH between 5.8 – 7 with adequate nutrient levels for optimal growth.